Your cookie preferences

 It's hard to get by without a bank account, but if you've got a bad credit rating you may find it tough to get one.

-You may have bad credit due to missing a repayment on your credit card, mortgage or loan, or because you have been in and out of unemployment or moved address multiple times.
+You may have bad credit due to missing a repayment on your credit card, mortgage or loan, or because you have been in and out of employment or moved address multiple times.

-But whatever your situation, we look at the different options available for those with bad credit and explain what bad credit bank accounts are and how you can get one.
+But whatever your situation, there are different options available for those with bad credit.
+We explain what bad credit bank accounts are and how you can get one.

 What kind of bank account can I get with bad credit?